ssantichaivekin/text-to-color-tone/README.md

-This is a python app that displays the color tone of a text.
-The process of transforming text to color works as follows:
+This is a python app that displays the color tone of a text by searching for online images and looking at its pixels.
+The process works as follows:

-1. Use Google search API to search images using the text as the query.
+1. Use Google search API to search images using the query.
-2. Obtain from the search thumbnails (currently 6 by default) of the text.
+2. Obtain thumbnails of the query from the search.
-3. Use KNN (K nearest neighbors) algorithm on the thumnails to get colors (5 by default) that best represent the pixel concatenation.
+3. Use KNN (K nearest neighbors) algorithm on the pixels of the thumnails to get colors that best represent the images.
-4. Display the colors (called collectively as color tone) using matplotlib.
+4. Display the colors, called collectively as the color tone of the image, using matplotlib python library.

-You can call it through bash:
+You can call the app through bash:

 ```bash
 python3 get_color_tone.py Groot